AwsSG/empowered/README.md

 ![Calendar Page image](documentation/features/no_notes.png)

 * Future Implementations.
   * In future implementations we would like to provide the option for a user to be able to change their password or choose to delete their account completely.
-Due to the time constraints of the Hackathon, this was not a feature required to reach a minimum viable project.
+Moreover, we would love companies to take part of our project to participate in providing high quality suggestions to our users in order to improve their mood and feelings.

 ---
 ### Accessibility